cparmet/CHUGlife/README.md

 But instagram doesn't allow users to search for hashtags/captions filtered to only search within the posts of one single account.
 CHUGLife is a web app to exceute that one type of query.

 ## Built with
-Back end: Beautiful Soup, Pandas, Regex,
+Back end: Beautiful Soup, Pandas, Regex

 Front end: Flask, Bootstrap CSS, a little JQuery

 The app was modified in Spring 2018 to be more resilient to website changes made on instagram.com.
 Such changes broke the IG-scraping package I used originally, [Instagram Explore](https://github.com/midnightSuyama/instagram-explore).